 An Endorsement Review is not the same as an Administrative Review.
 It is a non-statutory scheme.
-In making the original decision, the DCB will reference the specific endorsement criteria, as set out in the Tier 1 (Exceptional Talent) policy guidance.
+In making the original decision, the Endorsing Body will reference the specific endorsement criteria, as set out each Endorsing Body’s guidance.

 There can be many reasons for an endorsement refusal, and the criteria to be met for all fields are extremely difficult.

 Before contemplating an Endorsement Review, there should be a detailed analysis of the reasons for refusal of the endorsement application.
-If the DCB has missed any details in the application or there has been any misunderstanding in the documents submitted this should be clearly explained in the Endorsement Review.
+If the Endorsing Body has missed any details in the application or there has been any misunderstanding in the documents submitted this should be clearly explained in the Endorsement Review.

-In making any decision, the DCB should keep to the specified principles set out in the Code of Practice.
+In making any decision, the Endorsing Body should keep to the specified principles set out in the Code of Practice for Endorsing Bodies.
 These include a requirement that decisions must be consistent and based solely on the published endorsement criteria.

-DCB’s must also be open and transparent.
-There is a requirement to ‘be clear in its actions and decisions’ and ‘ensure the processes it has in place for endorsing applications are clear and not open to abuse.’
+Endorsing Bodies must also be open and transparent.
+There is a requirement for it to be ‘clear in its actions and decisions’ and ‘ensure the processes it has in place for endorsing applications are clear and not open to abuse.’

-If these principles have not been maintained in the refusal, for instance the DCB has not been clear in its reason for refusal or there are inconsistencies, this should be noted in the Grounds of Review.
+If these principles have not been maintained in the refusal decision, for instance, the Endorsing Body has not been clear in its reason for refusal or there are inconsistencies, this should be noted in the Grounds of Review.

-Further, as the DCB must keep to the published endorsement criteria, there should be a full analysis of whether the refusal has been in line with the criteria.
+Further, as the Endorsing Body must keep to the published endorsement criteria, there should be a full analysis of whether the refusal has been in line with the criteria.

 How we can help

-We can provide assistance with the Endorsement Review process, including drafting detailed grounds of review.
-We have a strong record of successfully assisting those who wish to make an application under the Tier 1 (Exceptional Talent) route, including both the endorsement and immigration application.
+We can provide assistance with the Endorsement Review process, including drafting detailed Grounds of Review.
+We have a strong record of successfully assisting those who wish to make an application under the Global Talent route, including both the endorsement and immigration application.
 We have secured successful outcomes for individuals spanning a range of industries and sectors, including fashion, digital technology and science.